-Does your child’s handwriting look like this?
+Does your 3 to 4 year old child’s handwriting look like this sample?

-At this age, handwriting should be about pencil control
+3 to 4 year old handwriting should be about pencil control

 During the nursery years or even earlier, your child will have started to establish a preferred hand dominance.
 This is when they chose the same hand to hold a pencil, to pick up a spoon and to reach for a drink.
 This is an important skill to master, as without it a child cannot easily progress to writing letters.

 How a child holds their pencil also changes.
 Their pencil grasp will move from a brush stroke to a three-fingered grasp.
 This is when their fingers were at the top of the pencil and are now around the pencil nib.
 This grip is also called a static tripod grip.
 It is called static because a child would not be expected to move just their fingers to draw.
 They will be using their whole arm to draw.
 They will also start to learn how to colour between 2 lines and draw a basic person when asked.

 By the age of 4, a child should start to be able to copy a circle and a cross shape.
 They could also be ready to copy the letters V, H and T.